-Lisa Robinson Tell us more about you:
+Tell us more about you:

 LR: I became fascinated with fashion magazines back in middle school.
-The entire aspect of what goes into a shot (makeup, hair, styling, composition, lighting) captured my attention.
-I really studied the photographs to see what made each photo interesting, unique and beautiful.
+The entire aspect of what goes into the shot (makeup, hair and styling) captured my attention.
+I really studied the photographs and tried to imagine what made each photo interesting, unique and beautiful.
 I started doing my friends makeup and hair for fun.
 I began to realize that is was what I wanted to do as my profession.
 I wanted to create those beautiful images I saw in movies and in the magazines.
 Word got out that Universal Studios would be opening in the near future.
 Thinking that this would be a great opportunity for me to get into the industry, I moved to Orlando.
 In the meantime, waiting for Universal to be complete, I did some modeling and extras work to learn more about being onset and how the industry worked.
-I started school to get my cosmetology license but the cosmetology course didn't really "teach" makeup application instead for the makeup portion of the course, they had a speaker come and talk about his experience as a makeup artist in the industry.
+I started school to get my cosmetology license (thinking I needed a license in order to have my dream job).
+After 1200 hours of school and getting my license, I realized you don't need a license to do makeup.
+Not only do you not need a license, the cosmetology course wouldn't really "teach" makeup application at all.
+For the makeup portion of the course, they had a speaker come and talk about his experience as a makeup artist in the industry.
 That speaker didn't talk a lot about makeup or makeup application, he talked about being onset.
 That 30 min. lecture would turn out to be the most important 30 minutes of my education.
-He taught that there was more to a artist/stylist than what people think.
+He taught that there was more to a artist/ stylist than what people think.
 He spoke about taking care of your client and talking to your client.
 He talked about the stylist's working relationship between other professional's onset: wardrobe, sound, the director and other key people.
 What he taught me was invaluable information that I could have only learned by 1st hand experience.
 The information he gave me helps me to this day continue to build and keep client relations.
-That 30 minutes.
-I would later learn was priceless and would change my life path.
+That 30 minutes, I would later learn was priceless and would change my life path.

-Tosha Cole Clemens- Styled by Lisa Robinson How did you get started in this industry?
+How did you get started in this industry?

 LR: Finishing school, I was disappointed to soon find out that Universal Studios would not be a "working studio."
 Universal would be just a theme park, it wouldn't be bringing the movie industry to Florida.
 Not letting that put my dreams on hold; I started networking and found myself working on music videos and short films, anything, even for free to get the experience of being onset.
 I decided to move back to my "hometown" Pensacola, to be closer to my family in 1996.
 I had built up a small portfolio and started knocking on doors.
 Soon, I had a handful of regular clients consisting of local photographers, ad agencies and production companies.
 All of which, learned the value of not only having someone do makeup for production, but also being onset to be another set of eyes and keep the talent comfortable and confident.
 Today I still have my clients in Pensacola.
-However, I also work in other cities including Atlanta, Mobile, Los Angeles, San Francisco, Orlando, Myrtle Beach and Tampa to name a few.
+However, I also work in other cities including Atlanta, Mobile, Los Angeles, San Francisco, Orlando, Myrtle Beach and Tampa to name a few